 Thomas has worked at School Aid since 2012, starting as an intern and now handling School Aid operations in the UK and Africa.
 Tom is responsible for service delivery, overseeing the UK logistics operation, international shipping and coordinating with partners in recipient countries as well as helping process the statistical data we receive for reporting.
 Managing our fantastic volunteers is also a big part of the role, ensuring that School Aid is a safe and enjoyable place to volunteer.

 James joined School Aid after retiring from senior management positions in the automotive aftermarket.
 He is Chairman of the Chiltern Morris Register (Owners Pre War cars) and owns a 1935 Morris 8 family saloon; he also enjoys playing golf.
 Since he has taken over the management of the warehouse, a stock control system is now in place, which enables more control of books and equipment donated to School Aid.

-Michael Makwela, South Africa Project Manager
+Michael Makwela, Africa Programme Manager

 Moso Ranoosi, Lesotho Reading Club Project Officer